 A walk across this boardwalk allows you to take in beautiful views of a Florida swamp.
 Even in the heat, it is a comfortable stroll due to the shade coverage provided by cypress, bay, and sugarberry trees.

-The education center has several interesting exhibits to browse around while waiting for the tram
+The education center has several interesting exhibits to browse through.
+Take a quick look.

 On our visit, we were able to hold a tarantula and learn some interesting facts in the process.
 Did you know that a tarantula bite is not strong enough to cause any major damage?
 At most it will feel like a bee sting.
 Tarantulas rarely ever attack.
 In fact, it takes a lot for a tarantula to bite.